Solution overview

 One 4-pin terminal block for door monitoring devices (digital input).

-Only door monitor supports supervision with end of line resistors.
+Door monitor supports supervision with end of line resistors.
 If the connection is interrupted, an alarm is triggered.
 To use supervised inputs, install end of line resistors.
 Use the connection diagram for supervised inputs.
 See Supervised inputs.

 Function | Pin | Notes | Specifications |